|Strange Tales from Tulamula|

-I couldn't spot a single fish in the waters of the stream that didn't seem dark anymore.
+This day, I couldn't spot a single fish in the waters of the stream.
+The waters were not dark anymore.
 The water was green and grey.
 And it was clean, totally incapable of inducing fear or even maybe any mistaken nostalgic sense of devotion.
 It was a mini-canal, with steel barricades at two ends to control the flow of water.

 Later in the day, before visiting the spring, I went for the ritual bath.
 The object on my childhood fear was now a joke.
 It's shiny surface offered no mystery.
 It's recently cemented bed offered helpless all familiar rigidity of modern life that only cement can provide.
 The water barely reached my chest.
 I never learnt swimming, but these water were tame, domesticated.
 Safe.
 And hopelessly fishless.
-Not far from me, just outside the woman's bathing section, a cesspool long carved into the stream, an area still greasy and ever stinky, a balding, pot-bellied, middle-aged father clocked his young pre-teen son as he swam laps between the two shores of the canal, creating much noise and splash.
+Not far from me, just outside the woman's bathing section - a cesspool long carved into the stream, an area still greasy and ever stinky - a balding, pot-bellied, middle-aged father clocked his young pre-teen son as he swam laps between the two shores of the canal with much noise and splash.
 Cheered on by his father, the kid was making a lap every three seconds.
 A crowd was gathering.
 The fish were maybe moving further away.
 Maybe poisoned by cement.
 Where were they?
-The stream seemed to be too small, the Island, the Spring, time, these all seemed to small.
+The stream seemed to be too small, the Island, the Spring, time, these all seemed too small.
 A miniature.
 Where was the grand canvas of my childhood?
 Everything had shrunk.